asparaginase Erwinia chrysanthemi

 Verify a negative pregnancy test before starting therapy.

 - Monitor CBC and coagulation studies before and periodically throughout therapy.
-May ↓ fibrinogen, protein C activity, protein S activity, and anti-thrombin III.
-If thrombotic or hemorrhagic event occurs, withhold asparaginase Erwinia chrysanthemi until symptoms resolve; then resume therapy.
+May ↓ fibrinogen, protein C activity, protein S activity, and antithrombin III.
+If uncomplicated thrombosis occurs, treat with appropriate antithrombotic therapy and withhold asparaginase Erwinia chrysanthemi until symptoms resolve; then resume therapy while continuing antithrombotic therapy.
+If severe or life-threatening thrombosis occurs, discontinue therapy permanently and treat with appropriate antithrombotic therapy.
+If Grade 3–4 hemorrhage occurs, hold medication.
+Evaluate for coagulopathy and consider clotting factor replacement as needed.
+Resume therapy with the next scheduled dose if bleeding is controlled.

 - Monitor blood glucose prior to and periodically during therapy.
 May cause hyperglycemia treatable with fluids and insulin.